Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data: Introduction

 Determining the morphology of eclipsing binary stars from their light curves is a major challenge in time domain astronomy.
 This is particularly true in the context of enhanced sensitivity of modern space observatories such as Gaia, Kepler and TESS, resulting in very large datasets of light curves.
 While this has opened up a new arena for the detection and study of stellar variability, the volume of data recorded is too large for traditional methods of classification to be efficient.
 Automated techniques based on neural networks \citep{Sarro2006a, Paegert2014a}, functional principal component analysis \citep{Modak2022a} and locally linear embedding\citep{Matijevi2012} have been proposed to overcome this issue.
-The most popular among these is the last, which relies on light curve folding, polynomial fitting, and dimensionality reduction via locally linear embedding to determine a morphology parameter\citep{Matijevi2012}.
-While this method is robust and scalable to large datasets, it ignores the inherent variability and consequently the dynamics of eclipsing binaries.
+For example, \citet{vcokina2021automatic} demonstrated that deep-learning models trained on synthetic light curves generated with ELISa\citep{vcokina2021elisa} can accurately distinguish detached and overcontact binaries, and \citet{Prsa2011a} used neural networks trained on PHOEBE-generated models to classify overcontact binaries in the Kepler samples.
+Hybrid pipelines that combine multiple methods have also been developed.
+For instance \citet{kochoska2017gaia} employed polynomial fitting, dimensionality reduction, and DBSCAN clustering to classify Gaia EBs, and \citet{daza2023automated} introduced a Compound Decision Tree framework combining multiple supervised learners using features based on morphology, periods, flux distributions, and structural descriptors.
+Apart from machine learning approaches, \citep{avvakumova2013eclipsing} introduced supervised schemes based on distributions of observable parameters (e.g., eclipse depths and periods) to classify eclipsing binaries into morphology types.
+The most popular among these utilizes light curve folding, polynomial fitting, and dimensionality reduction via locally linear embedding to determine a morphology parameter\citep{Matijevi2012}.
+While this method is robust and scalable to large datasets, it ignores the inherent variability and consequently the dynamics of the eclipsing binaries.